Frequently Asked Questions:

 Isn't It Already a Done Deal?

-No. There is still a key full-council vote, which is expected to take place in late November or early December 2018 that will determine if the scheme will go ahead.
+No. There is still a key full-council vote, which is expected to take place in February 2019, that will determine if the scheme will go ahead.
 There is also still much to fight for in shaping what happens in either case.

 Haven't the Council Already Met Their Affordable Housing Allocation on Other Sites?